ankishb/ml-toolbox/tutorials/ml-short-notes.md

         - `E[znk] = pi_k N(xn; mu_k, sigma_k^2)`
     3. using `2`, we have nice `MLE`, where we optimize for `mean_k` and `var_k`

 ---

+## Domain Adaptation:
+- when train and test data are of different disribution, we can adapt that test distribution using following method: (similar to weighted important sampling)
+- `w(x) = sum_i alpha_i phi_i(x)`
+- `p_adapt(x) = w(x) p_test(x)`
+- `kl[p_train(x) || p_adapt] = integ p_train(x) log( p_train(x) / p_adapt(x))`
+- `maximize_alpha {sum_{n=1:N} log(sum_i alpha_i phi_i(x))}, subject to sum_n sum_i alpha_i phi_i(x) = 1, where alpha_i > 0`

+---

+## Naive Bayes Algorithm:
+Assumption:

+The fundamental Naive Bayes assumption is that each feature makes an:

+    independent
+    equal

+contribution to the outcome.

+    Step 1: Calculate the prior probability for given class labels Step 2: Find Likelihood probability with each attribute for each class Step 3: Put these value in Bayes Formula and calculate posterior probability.
+    Step 4: See which class has a higher probability, given the input belongs to the higher probability class.

+For simplifying prior and posterior probability calculation you can use the two tables frequency and likelihood tables.
+Both of these tables will help you to calculate the prior and posterior probability.
+The Frequency table contains the occurrence of labels for all features.
+There are two likelihood tables.

+#### Zero Probability Problem

+Suppose there is no tuple for a risky loan in the dataset, in this scenario, the posterior probability will be zero, and the model is unable to make a prediction.
+This problem is known as Zero Probability because the occurrence of the particular class is zero.

+The solution for such an issue is the Laplacian correction or Laplace Transformation.
+Laplacian correction is one of the smoothing techniques.
+Here, you can assume that the dataset is large enough that adding one row of each class will not make a difference in the estimated probability.
+This will overcome the issue of probability values to zero.

+For Example: Suppose that for the class loan risky, there are 1000 training tuples in the database.
+In this database, income column has 0 tuples for low income, 990 tuples for medium income, and 10 tuples for high income.
+The probabilities of these events, without the Laplacian correction, are 0, 0.990 (from 990/1000), and 0.010 (from 10/1000)

+Now, apply Laplacian correction on the given dataset.
+Let's add 1 more tuple for each income-value pair.
+The probabilities of these events:

+### Advantages

+    It is not only a simple approach but also a fast and accurate method for prediction.
+    Naive Bayes has very low computation cost.
+    It can efficiently work on a large dataset.
+    It performs well in case of discrete response variable compared to the continuous variable.
+    It can be used with multiple class prediction problems.
+    It also performs well in the case of text analytics problems.
+    When the assumption of independence holds, a Naive Bayes classifier performs better compared to other models like logistic regression.

+### Disadvantages

+    The assumption of independent features.
+In practice, it is almost impossible that model will get a set of predictors which are entirely independent.
+    If there is no training tuple of a particular class, this causes zero posterior probability.
+In this case, the model is unable to make predictions.
+This problem is known as Zero Probability/Frequency Problem.

+### Application:
+Real time Prediction
+Multi class Prediction
+Recommendation System

+### Types:
+There are three types of Naive Bayes model under the scikit-learn library:
+1. Gaussian: It is used in classification and it assumes that features follow a normal distribution.
+2. Multinomial: It is used for discrete counts.
+For example, let’s say,  we have a text classification problem.
+Here we can consider Bernoulli trials which is one step further and instead of “word occurring in the document”, we have “count how often word occurs in the document”, you can think of it as “number of times outcome number x_i is observed over the n trials”.
+3. Bernoulli: The binomial model is useful if your feature vectors are binary (i.e. zeros and ones).
+One application would be text classification with ‘bag of words’ model where the 1s & 0s are “word occurs in the document” and “word does not occur in the document” respectively.

+---

 ## References:
 1. Hadamard : element wise multiplication